Home > American Destinations > Panama > Panama Canal, Monkey Island & Emberá Village Eco-Tour

 Bats on a Tree

-Monkey Island is actually a cluster of islands home to various monkey species.
-Our adventure brought us face-to-face with three captivating primates: Geoffroy’s Tamarins, White-Faced Capuchins, and Mantled Howlers.
+Monkey Island is actually a cluster of islets home to various monkey species.
+My Monkey Island excursion brought me face-to-face with three captivating primates: Geoffroy’s Tamarins, White-Faced Capuchins, and Mantled Howlers.
 It’s important to note that most of these monkeys are rescued from the illegal pet trade or poaching.
-Each one has a unique name and personality, adding a touch of individuality to our encounter.
+Each one has a unique name and personality, adding a touch of individuality to my Panama wildlife adventure on this Panama eco-tour.

 Geoffroy's Tamarin Monkey